Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Experiments

 \subsection{Data collection}

-To train our diffusion policies, we created datasets consisting of expert demonstrations.
-An overview of the data collection workflow is illustrated in Fig.~\ref{fig:workflow}.
-During data collection, a human demonstrator utilized the teleoperation system to manipulate a vertical tenon into the mortise.
-The demonstrator initiates the task by simultaneously straightening the tenon and executing a downward motion to guide it into the mortise.
-To improve the robustness of the learned policy under fabrication uncertainties, we dedicated approximately 25\% of the demonstrations to error recovery scenarios.
-In these cases, the demonstrator intentionally initiates contact with the edges of the mortise and performs a sliding maneuver along the surface to realign and insert the tenon, mimicking realistic recovery behaviors in the presence of misalignment.
-Each collected demonstration consists of timestamped robot poses and F/T data during motion (while the VR controller’s trigger is held).
+To train the diffusion policies, we created two datasets consisting of expert demonstrations.
+During data collection, a human demonstrator utilized the teleoperation system (Section~\ref{setup}) to complete the vertical mortise and tenon assembly task.
+The first dataset consists of 100 demonstrations with fixed starting positions for the mortise and tenon.
+This dataset is used by the Phase~1 experiments to initialize parameter tuning (Section~\ref{phase1_experiments}).

-The raw data for each demonstration is recorded in real-time for each sensor interface: pose data is collected from EGM as a seven-dimensional (7D) vector (3D position in millimeters + 4D quaternion rotation of the tenon gripper end effector) every 12~ms (approximately 83~Hz), while F/T data is collected as a 6D vector (3D force in newtons + 3D torque in newton-meters) at 64~Hz after passing through an infinite impulse response (IIR) low-pass filter to attenuate frequency components above 64~Hz.
-This filtering step mitigates aliasing and improves signal quality by removing sensor noise and dynamic vibrations introduced by high-speed motion or structural resonances.
-To temporally align the different sample rates to a common time base, the pose and F/T data are interpolated to 60~Hz; position and F/T data are linearly interpolated, while rotation data uses spherical linear interpolation to preserve smooth interpolation.
+The second dataset consists of 400 demonstrations with a fixed tenon starting position but a randomized mortise position, simulating fabrication uncertainty.
+The mortise position was perturbed by applying a planar translational offset sampled in polar coordinates, with direction $\theta \sim U(0, 2\pi)$ and magnitude $r \sim U(0, 10\text{~mm})$, and converted to Cartesian offsets $\left( \Delta x, \Delta y \right) = (r \cos{\theta}, r \sin{\theta})$.
+This sampling scheme was selected to approximate assembly tolerances, placing greater probability mass near small offsets while still demonstrating larger deviations and boundary cases, and remaining simple to implement directly on the industrial robot controller.
+To improve the robustness of the learned policy under fabrication uncertainties, we dedicated 100 (25\%) of the demonstrations to error recovery scenarios~\cite{black2026}.
+In these cases, the demonstrator intentionally initiates contact with the edges of the mortise and slides along the surface to realign and insert the tenon, mimicking realistic recovery behaviors in the presence of misalignment.
+This dataset is used in the Phase~2 experiments (Section~\ref{phase2_experiments}).